 Courses on the Bible, gender, and sexuality offer many opportunities to promote social justice in the classroom.
 Instead of emphasizing course content, this article focuses on practical strategies and tactics that incorporate social justice into the everyday teaching of these courses.
 Drawing on feminist, queer, and affect theory, as well as practical experience, I propose and discuss four questions for assessing classroom practices and materials: Is it welcoming?, Does this joy need to be killed?, Does it work?, and Is it fun?
-The article also addresses topics such as course design, the selection of readings, assessment, and course pacing from the perspective of teaching for social justice.
+The article also addresses course design, the selection of readings, assessment, and course pacing from the perspective of teaching for social justice.

-This article argues for the disabled body as a site of resistance and for the biblical studies classroom as one venue to mobile towards world-changing activism.
+This article argues for the disabled body as a site of resistance and for the biblical studies classroom as one venue to mobilize towards world-changing activism.
 After reviewing a range of models from disability studies (the medical, social/minority, religious and political/relational models) this article advocates for what the authors call “misfitting”.
 Using select biblical stories that feature characters with mobility disabilities and that also demonstrate discriminatory attitudes toward these characters, namely 2 Samuel 5:6-8 and Mark 2:1-12, misfitting is illustrated.

 This article argues that ecological hermeneutics, when taught in the biblical studies classroom, needs to draw on its roots in environmental activism.
 It recommends prioritising the urgency of the contemporary crisis alongside activist ways to respond to it over the teaching of the history and methodology of this approach.
 Singling out two topics, overpopulation and extinction of species, the article provides suggestions for resources on how to focus such teaching.

 After an arrest was made in the Pittsburgh Synagogue shooting (27 October 2018), it came to light that the shooter’s social media page was emblazoned with a citation from John’s Gospel 8:44 and a rough paraphrase of what the shooter thought it meant: “Jews are the children of Satan”.
 In the days that followed the shooting, educators scrambled to try and help their students make sense of what had happened.
-As three biblical scholars who teach in higher education in the UK and the United States, we outline our approaches to teaching about anti-Semitism in the biblical studies classroom.
-From students who resist reading the gospels as dangerous texts for Jews to the subtler nuances of supersessionism in popular and scholarly understandings of the New Testament, we address the successes and failures of our own attempts to combat anti-Semitism in our classrooms.
+As three biblical scholars who teach in higher education in the UK and the United States, we outline our approaches to teaching about Judeophobia in the biblical studies classroom.
+From students who resist reading the gospels as dangerous texts for Jews to the subtler nuances of supersessionism in popular and scholarly understandings of the New Testament, we address the successes and failures of our own attempts to combat Judeophobia in our classrooms.

 This article serves as an injunction for queer biblical studies to be reclaimed and mobilised as activist practice.
 First, I discuss the application and activist potential of queer theory – in and beyond the academy.
 To address concerns around queer elitism, I argue how rupturing the binary between theory and practice recharges the accessibility and the activist potential of queer.
 In my discussion of queer pedagogy in the biblical studies classroom, I offer practical strategies based on queer commentaries in teaching and learning.
 I explore the notions of risk, experimentation and failure, as well as of tackling specific issues relating to resistance to queer biblical criticism based on religious faith.
 Moreover, I consider how flipped learning theory can offer a personalised and holistic approach to queer studies.
 In emphasising the value of queer biblical studies as activist practice, I stress inclusion, intersectionality and student-educator parity as important elements in this project.
-In detailing my commitment to activism, I conclude that true commitment to social justice means that researchers aspire for their work to be irrelevant to future audiences: When the work of activist academics becomes irrelevant, it means scholarship has effected change, with social justice becoming realised rather than wish-ideology.
+In detailing my commitment to activism, I conclude that true commitment to social justice means that researchers aspire for their work to be irrelevant to future audiences: when the work of activist academics becomes irrelevant, it means scholarship has effected change, with social justice becoming realised rather than wish-ideology.